-Lennox & Addington County is a rapidly emerging destination for lovers of locally produced beer, cider, wine and spirits.
+Lennox & Addington County is an emerging destination for lovers of locally produced beer, cider, wine and spirits.
 The Ontario craft beverage scene is immense, and only getting bigger.
 Each year, local breweries, wine estates and distilleries attract scores of travellers looking to explore Ontario’s blooming bounty of craft bevies.

 In this handy-dandy, pint-sized blog post we’ll introduce you to L&A County’s booming craft beverage community - and let you know where you can find and sample their wares.
 A stop at any of these locations would be a great addition to your next locavore inspired road trip through the scenic rural driving routes of Lennox & Addington.